lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

 ## YAML data

-In a static website, it's often very convenient to store data in structured text file (like YAML), and then inject this data in the templates.
-Let's do this for flats' data.
+In a static website, it's often convenient to store some data in a structured text file (like a YAML file), and then use this data in our templates.
+Let's do this for flats.

 In Middleman `data` folder, add a new file `flats.yml`